rusefi/rusefi-ci/README.md

 In order to link your runner to your repository/organization, you need to provide a token.
 There is two way of passing the token :

-* via `GITHUB_ACCESS_TOKEN` (recommended), containing a [Personnal Access Token](https://github.com/settings/tokens).
+* via `GITHUB_ACCESS_TOKEN` (recommended), containing a [fine-grained Personnal Access Token](https://github.com/settings/tokens).
 This token will be used to dynamically fetch a new runner token, as runner tokens are valid for a short period of time.
-  * For a single-repository runner, your PAT should have `repo` scopes.
+  * For a single-repository runner, select the repository under "Only select repositories", then under "Repository Permissions" set "Administration" to read-write.
-  * For an organization runner, your PAT should have `admin:org` scopes.
+  * For an organization runner, select the repository and set "Organization self hosted runners"to read-write.
 * via `RUNNER_TOKEN`.
 This token is displayed in the Actions settings page of your organization/repository, when opening the "Add Runner" page.